RebeccaGartenberg/llm/README.md

 ./target/release/rust_rest_api

+(You may need to give permissions on your local machine to run this file)

 #### Run API (using cargo)

 With cargo package manager set up the binary executable file can be updated using: